November 16, 2023

 • Flour

 • Panko Breadcrumbs – Use regular, unseasoned panko.
-Truth be told I used Japanese panko.
+For this recipe, I used Japanese panko.
 I find that Japanese panko gives these wings a slightly better texture.
 Either way avoid pre-seasoned bread crumbs.

 • Egg – Used to adhere the breading.
 These wings are double dipped to give a great thick crispy crust, similar to Korean fried chicken.